vpoluyaktov/abb_ia/README.md

 ![Audiobook Builder in action](https://github.com/vpoluyaktov/abb_ia/blob/master/assets/abb_ia.gif)

 ## Features
+- TUI interface.
+It allows you to run this application either on your own computer or on a remote server using ssh with tmux, screen, or byobu.
+This can be helpful when creating an audiobook that takes a long time.
 - Download a set of single .mp3 files from [archive.org](https://archive.org)
 - Create an audiobook in .m4b format
 - Re-encode mp3 files to the same bit rate, if necessary.
 - Modify audiobook metadata obtained from [archive.org](https://archive.org), including book title, author, series, genre, and art cover
-- Upload created audiobook to specified folder using [audiobookshelf compatible directory structure](https://www.audiobookshelf.org/docs/#book-directory-structure)
+- Copy created audiobook to specified folder located on the same server using [audiobookshelf compatible directory structure](https://www.audiobookshelf.org/docs/#book-directory-structure).
+This can be helpful when you run `abb_ia` on the same server where the [Audiobookshelf server](https://www.audiobookshelf.org) is hosted, or when you mount the Audiobookshelf library folder via NFS.
-- Upload created audiobook to remote Audiobookshelf server using [Audiobookshelf API](https://api.audiobookshelf.org/)
+- Upload your created audiobook to a personal [Audiobookshelf server](https://www.audiobookshelf.org) so that you can easily listen to it on your favorite device.

 ## Integrations